“Buying the Dips” in Cryptocurrency

 - Buy incrementally as the price goes down, creating an average position and aiming to buy more as the price decreases further.

-One can “buy the big dips” (or buy when the price has gone well below the average), or one can “buy the little dips” (or buy when the price comes down from wherever it last was).
+With that all noted, and as you can see on the chart above, one can “buy the big dips” (or buy when the price has gone well below the average), or one can “buy the little dips” (or buy when the price comes down from wherever it last was).

 One can “buy the dips” to sell quickly for a profit, to build a long term position, or to incrementally take gains.